A - Z Waste Guide

 BHF bank locations:

-- City Burns Road, Tennyson Street, Shakespeare Street.
+- City Campus - Burns Road, Tennyson Street, Shakespeare Street.

-Branded uniforms need to be disposed of confidentially.
-Please contact Enva to arrange disposal.
+Branded uniforms need to be disposed of as confidential waste.

-Coffee cups and the lids can be recycled in the 'Mixed Recycling' bins.
-Please consider carrying your own re-usable cup to minimise waste.
+Disposable coffee cups must be put in the General Waste bins.
+Please consider carrying your own re-usable cup to minimise waste - and get discounts on coffee in NTU and NTSU outlets!

 Computer Equipment

-All IT related waste should be collected by Information Systems.
+All DT related waste should be collected by Digital Technologies for donation or recycling.
 Please raise an Estates Help Desk Request.

 Confidential Waste

 Confidential paper is recycled through our sub-contractor Shredall.
 See NTU Confidential Waste procedure for collection details.
-If you require assistance contact the Sustainability Team
+Please contact the Sustainability Team for further guidance.

 Dog Waste